 Nusa Urbancic, Programme Manager for Clean Fuels, Transport & Environment

 Ensuring the uptake of sustainable and low carbon biofuels in the EU

 Professor Martin Fry CEng FEI, Visiting Professor, City University and Chair, BSI Energy Management Standards Committee

 Energy auditing of transport systems - the new EU Standard

-Please note that EMC members will be offered the special registration fee reserved for the Energy Institute members (£ 120.00).
+Please note that EMC members were offered the special registration fee reserved for the Energy Institute members (£120.00).